 For each task, the project manager will identify a suitable person.
 Translators will have the right language combination and a suitable knowledge of the subject and its terminology.

 If a revision is required, a reviser is chosen, usually a native speaker of the translated (the target) language.
 If a professional review is needed, a suitable professional is engaged.
 For some tasks, a more robust treatment may be requested and an experienced editor may be needed, a writer who will alter the text to achieve a desired effect in the target language and culture.

 Many of these people are freelancers.
-Halifax works with a large number of them, over a hundred each month.
+Halifax works with a large number of them.
 Our project managers know them well, with all their abilities and special strengths, and they form a suitable team for each job.

 Coordinating the work

 For a complex task involving several specialists, the project manager will liaise between the team members, making sure there is communication around difficult issues, or to assist a standardised choice of special terms.
 If the text contains passages whose meaning is unclear, they will communicate with the client to clarify them.

 As the translators finish and deliver their tasks, the project manager examines them and often passes them through a proofing tool to check for small errors.
 The final document is assembled and returned to the client.

 The project manager checks that the client is satisfied with the result.
 If there are any problems, the text may be returned to a translator to check or change a phrase.
 There is often follow-up with the translators too – when a revision or editing has been performed, a version with tracked changes is returned to the translator so they can learn from it.